Views Navigation

 Zoom

 It’s time to take action. . . . again.
-For the past two summers, teachers rallied across the country at historic sites to speak out against anti-history education bills and to make public their pledge to teach the truth.
-The teacher-led rallies received national media attention, providing a valuable counter narrative to the oversized coverage of […]
+For the past three summers, teachers rallied across the country to speak out against anti-history education bills and to make public their pledge to teach the truth.
+The teacher-led rallies received national media attention, providing a valuable counter narrative to the oversized coverage of the well-funded […]

 Zoom